 Hot water can cause shrinkage and decrease the performance of technical fabrics so it's ideal to wash your gear in cold water.

 It may be tempting to put in more detergent to get the sweat smell out, but it's better to use three-quarters of what you'd use for a normal load as the extra detergent can cling to your workout clothes.

 While we love the fresh scent of fabric softener, workout clothes and fabric softener are an unfortunate pair.
 Fabric softener breaks down the elasticity in stretchy fabrics like nylon and spandex.
 It also creates a barrier on the garment, which traps in odors and clogs the pores of technical fabrics, decreasing their moisture-wicking capabilities.

 While your workout gear works as hard as you do, it does require delicate care and attention to keep clean and prolong its life.
 These tips will help you make sure your gym clothes stay tough enough to handle whatever fitness regimen you put them through.

-After washing, it's important to hang your workout gear and let it air dry because the heat can damage technical fabrics and cause your clothes to change in shape.
-If you're in a hurry to get to spin class, you can put your workout gear in the dryer but only at the lowest heat setting.
+After washing, it’s important to hang your workout gear and let it air dry because heat from the dryer can damage technical fabrics and cause your clothes to change in shape.
+You can schedule a Hang Dry service with rinse, 7 days a week.